Bitch (Rolling Stones song)

 "Bitch" is a song recorded by the English rock band the Rolling Stones.
 Written by Mick Jagger and Keith Richards, "Bitch" is a "hard-bitten rocker" featuring Jagger on vocals and a powerful horn line.
 It was released as the B-side to the advance single, "Brown Sugar", from their ninth British and eleventh American studio album, Sticky Fingers.
 It was originally released one week before the album.
 Despite not being used as an official single by itself, the tune has garnered major airplay from AOR radio stations.
 The song was recorded in October 1970 at London's Olympic Studios, and at Stargroves using the Rolling Stones Mobile studio.

 Music and lyrics

 "Bitch" was written by Jagger–Richards and recorded over many takes at London's Olympic Studios and at Stargroves using the Rolling Stones Mobile studio.
 Musically, "Bitch" is a hard rock song that incorporates a "pulse quickening" horn arrangement.

 Composition

 "Bitch" was conceived during the Sticky Fingers sessions in October 1970.
 Richards was late that day, but when he arrived he transformed a loose jam into the trademark riff found on the released take.
 Andy Johns claimed:

-The song is also notable for its heavy brass section that punctuates the guitar riff after the choruses.
+The song has a heavy brass section that punctuates the guitar riff after the choruses.
 Jagger said: